isauraAlmar/Personal/README.md

 The idea of a key value is to be able to the fast acces of the data, that is the reason why some key value stores only use memory to keep the data instead of saving it into the disck.

-It is good to implemeant these kind of database when you need to use many times a data, so when we getit form the disck we s
+It is good to implemeant these kind of database when you need to use many times a data, so when we get it form the disck it save the data to the cache in order to acces it faster.

 * Graph Databases

-* Colum base Database
+Graph Databases as its name sutgest, is a database base on the mathematical element name graph.
+A graph consyst on two parts, vertices and edges, where a Vertices represents thinks (it can be any thing, cityes, animls, statuions, etc) that have relationships with other thinks.
+On the other hand edges are the links that contect vertices and represents its relationships.
+The relationships can be long or short tearm.

 * Multimodel Databases

+Some times one type of database it does not requierd all the characteristics of the system.
+Some times is good to combine the different models for a better performance.
+For exemple when a user logs into the system it might need to acces the data of the user many times, a good possibilitye for having better speed is to use a SQL database that needs to be done

 ### Architectura
 #### SOA